ossf/scorecard/README.md

 | SAST | Does the project use static code analysis tools, e.g. CodeQL? |
 | Active | Did the project get any commits and releases in last 90 days? |

-To see detailed information on how each check works, see the check-specific documentation pages.
+To see detailed information on how each check works, see the [check-specific documentation page](checks.md).

 To use a particular check, add the `--checks` argument with a list of check names (for example `--checks=CI-Tests,Code-Review`).